RobertoRiveraT/HealthAppTec/README.md

 # HealthAppTec

-This iOS application was developed as part of the **Aplicaciones Móviles** course during 2021.
+This iOS application was developed as part of the **Moblie Aplications** course during 2021.
 The project showcases basic functionality for fetching information from remote services and interacting with Firebase for authentication.

 ## Features